pmvester/node-red-code-engine/README.md

 # Node-RED on IBM Cloud Code Engine
-These instructions are divided into two parts:
+These instructions are divided into two parts, where the second part depends on your choice of DNS provider:
 - [Instantiating Node-RED on IBM Cloud Code Engine](code-engine.md)
 - [Configuring IBM Cloud Internet Services](cloud-internet-services.md)
 - [Configuring Cloudflare](cloudflare.md)